kevindewalt/oldkevindewalt.github.io/_drafts/robwalling.markdown

 When they realize,
 >“Holy shit.
 This is really cool?”

 For [HitTail](https://www.hittail.com/), a keyword tool, that Minimum Path to Awesome or MPA is as soon as they see keyword suggestions.
 So how can I get them there as easily as possible?
-For HtitTail, it’s getting them to link to Google Webmasters as soon as possible.
+For HitTail, it’s getting them to link to Google Webmasters as soon as possible.

 For [Drip](https://www.getdrip.com/), a marketing automation tool, I thought the MPA is someone from their email list purchasing something.
 But what I’ve learned from talking to a lot of customers is that it’s getting their first subscriber.
 That’s a big rush.